Trick or treat? Keto treat, of course! Here is the simplest keto Halloween cookies recipe just for you. Keep calm, trick or treat and keto on.

 This question usually pops up when somebody doesn't have or doesn't want to use IMO syrup or xanthan gum.
 With this recipe, I'd say, yes, use the xanthan gum and the IMO syrup if you don't want to have a tough time keeping the dough together when it's being rolled out and cut into the cute little angry-looking pumpkin heads.

 Not spooky enough?
 Find chocolate ghosts recipe here!

-- 1/2 tsp. turmeric powder optional - adds the yellow color
+- ½ teaspoon turmeric powder - optional - adds the yellow color

-- 1 tbsp. orange zest or ½ tbsp. dried orange zest
+- 1 tablespoon orange zest - or ½ tbsp. dried orange zest

 - 1 dash salt

 - 1 large egg - room temperature, whisked

 - ¼ cup butter